Loan repayment insurance terms

 LHV has the right to process personal data related to the conditions on the basis of LHV’s customer data processing principles and to disclose information related to the conditions to a third party whose right to receive information arises from LHV’s customer data processing principles.

-Inconsistencies in insurance contract documents
+Discrepancies in the insurance contract documents